octagonalOctopuses/fearless-pumpkins/README.md

 # Tweetrics

-Gain insights on individual twitter accounts using lexical analysis.
+Gain insights into the political affiliation of individual twitter accounts using Neural Network.

 ## Team